nasa/HyperCP/README.md

 #### Level 1C

 Process data from L1B to L1C.
-Data are filtered for vessel attitude (pitch, roll, and yaw), viewing and solar geometry. *It should be noted that viewing geometry should conform to total radiance (Lt) measured at about 40 degrees from nadir, and sky radiance (Li) at about 40 degrees from zenith* **(Mobley 1999, Mueller et al. 2003 (NASA Protocols))**.
+Data are filtered for vessel attitude (pitch, roll, and yaw when available), viewing and solar geometry. *It should be noted that viewing geometry should conform to total radiance (Lt) measured at about 40 degrees from nadir, and sky radiance (Li) at about 40 degrees from zenith* **(Mobley 1999, Mueller et al. 2003 (NASA Protocols))**.

 **SolarTracker**: Select when using the SolarTracker unit.
-In this case data regarding sensor and solor geometries will come from the SolarTracker (i.e. SATNAV**.tdf).
+In this case sensor and solor geometry data will come from the SolarTracker (i.e. SATNAV**.tdf).
 If deselected, solar geometries will be calculated from GPS time and position with Pysolar, while sensor azimuth (i.e. ship heading and sensor offset) must either be provided in the ancillary data or (eventually) from other data inputs.
-Currently, if SolarTracker is unchecked, the Ancillary file chosen in the Main Window will be read in, saved in the ANCILLARY_NOTRACKER group, and carried forward (i.e. it will not need to be read in again at L2).
+Currently, if SolarTracker is unchecked, the Ancillary file chosen in the Main Window will be read in, subset for the relevant dates/times, saved in the ANCILLARY_NOTRACKER group, and carried forward to subsequent levels (i.e. the file will not need to be read in again at L2).
+If the ancillary data file is very large (e.g. for a whole cruise at high temporal resolution), this process of reading in the text file and subsetting it to the radiometry file can be slow.

-**Rotator Home Angle Offset**: The offset between the neutral position of the HyperSAS unit and the bow of the ship.
+**Rotator Home Angle Offset**: Generally 0.
+This is the offset between the neutral position of the radiometer suite and the bow of the ship.
 This *should* be zero if the SAS Home Direction was set at the time of data collection in the SolarTracker as per Satlantic SAT-DN-635.
 If no SolarTracker was used, the offset can be set here if stable, or in the ancillary data file if changeable in time.
 Without SolarTracker, L1C processing will require at a minimum ship heading data in the ancillary file.
+Then the offset can be given in the ancillary file (dynamic) or set here in the GUI (static). *Note: as SeaBASS does not have a field for this angle between the instrument and the bow of the ship, the field "relaz" (normally reserved for the relative azimuth between the instrument and the sun) can is used in this version of the software.*

 **Rotator Delay**: Seconds of data discarded after a SolarTracker rotation is detected.
 Set to 0 to ignore.
-Not an option without SolarTracker
+Not an option without SolarTracker.
 **Default: 60 seconds (Vandenberg 2016)**

 **Pitch & Roll Filter** (optional): Data outside these thresholds are discarded if this is enabled in the checkbox.
 Not currently an option without SolarTracker.
-*{To Do: see what other accelerometer data are being collected and accomodate.}* **Default: 5 degrees (IOCCG Draft Protocols; Zibordi et al. 2019; 2 deg "ideal" to 5 deg "upper limit")**
+*{To Do: see what other accelerometer data are being collected and accommodate.}* **Default: 5 degrees (IOCCG Draft Protocols; Zibordi et al. 2019; 2 deg "ideal" to 5 deg "upper limit")**

 **Absolute Rotator Angle Filter** (optional): Angles relative to the SolarTracker neutral angle beyond which data will be excluded due to obstructions blocking the field of view.
 These are generally set in the SolarTracker software when initialized for a given platform.
 Not an option without SolarTracker.